nachocaru/xaprb.com/content/blog/2006-03-12-gnucash-to-mysql-export-script.md

 ---
 title: GnuCash to MySQL export script
-author: Baron Schwartz
-excerpt: "<p>It's tax season, and this year I decided to export my GnuCash data into a MySQL database for analysis.
-This article is about that process, including source code for the export script and a couple of simple queries.</p>"
-layout: post
 permalink: /2006/03/12/gnucash-to-mysql-export-script/
 description:
   - 'A Perl script for exporting GnuCash data into a relational database for analysis.
 Includes instructions and analysis queries.'